-Alternatively, users wanting to migrate their files, apps, and settings, could purchase a copy of Windows 7, upgrade their current installation, and then upgrade to Windows 10, as the new iteration of the operating system is free for Windows 7 and Windows 8.1 PCs.
-However, a clean install of the operating system will not only save you time, but also will help users to start with a nice and fresh installation.
+Alternatively, users wanting to migrate their files, apps, and settings, can purchase a copy of Windows 7, upgrade their current installation, and then upgrade to Windows 10.
+However, a clean install of the operating system will not only save you time and money, but also it will help users to start with a nice and fresh installation.

 - Graphics Card: DirectX 9 or later with WDDM 1.0 driver

 - Display: 1024×600